 ●You can make delicious Teriyaki at home

-In this Japanese cooking course, we will be cooking Teriyaki chicken, Yakisoba, boiled rice, miso soup as well as the popular Strawberry-Daifuku.
-After dessert there will be a traditional tea ceremony.
+In this Japanese cooking course, we will be cooking Teriyaki chicken, spinach with sesame seeds sauce, steamed rice, miso soup.
+After the meal, we will have matcha tea with Japanese sweets.
+Matcha is traditional Japanese strong tea.
+We usually wear KIMONO and have formal matcha tea ceremony on TATAMI floor.
+In this class, we have casual style matcha tea with Yuka's favorite sweets.
 Yuka has even made easy to follow recipes that use ingredients you can buy back at home!

-Teriyaki Chicken- First we will cook Teriyaki chicken for the main dish, then put the teriyaki chicken onto the hot Japanese rice we have prepared in a bowl.
-Then pour sauce on the teriyaki chicken and rice to make “Teriyaki-don”.
+Teriyaki Chicken- Teriyaki chicken for the main dish.
+If you like a Teriyaki chicken bowl, you can put the teriyaki chicken onto the hot Japanese rice, then pour sauce on the teriyaki chicken.

 Miso Soup - First we will make dashi stock by taking cooked bonito

 flakes and dried konbu and cooking them both with the miso.
 In our class, we use a yellow type of miso because this type of miso is the most popular and common in Japanese home cooking.
 However, most

 restaurants use red miso, and if you prefer the red miso soup, we are flexible, just ask during the class.
 Depending on the season, we will also change the types of vegetables used in the